CSHoggard/academic-kickstart/content/authors/admin/_index.md

 highlight_name: false
 ---

-Christian Steven Hoggard is a computational archaeologist and senior data insight analyst at the University of Southampton (UK).
-Christian is interested in quantitative approaches to the past, R-based approaches to data science, and data visualisation.
+Christian Steven Hoggard is a computational archaeologist and a Senior Data Insight Analyst at the University of Southampton (UK).
+Christian is interested, and has published on, quantitative approaches to the past, concentrating on phylogenetic and morphometric approaches to artefact variation.
+Christian is also interested in R-based approaches to data science, and data visualisation.